 This is a list of the most typical accessories you can request with your demo.
-You are welcome to use your own pad, dressage girth, and stirrup straps though.
+You are welcome to use your own pad, dressage girth, and stirrup straps although Ghost's do have some benefits for horse and rider comfort.

 Pad - we recommend a treeless pad of some type with Ghost saddles to ensure a clear spine channel.
 This can vary due to rider weight and horse comformation (round horse without a prominent spine or wither can be exceptions.)
-You can remove the Ghost pad inserts if you don't need them.
+You can remove the Ghost pad inserts if you don't need them although make sure the saddle panels don't overlap the pad's velcro opening.
 It's also possible to put shims in the Ghost pad, so it's quite useful and available for a very good price.
-You can choose either sympanova or wool bottom - although it may be best to use a towel or sheet with the wool pad when demoing in case you send it back.
+You can choose either sympanova, wool, or sheepskin bottom - although it may be best to use a towel or sheet with the wool pad when demoing in case you send it back.

 Girth - Ghost billets are dressage length, so a short dressage girth is used.
 Any dressage girth can work if you already have plenty.
 I have original sympanova Ghost girths (easy cleaning), Westip (slim, dense elastic), and Total Saddle Fit shoulder relief girths